RhythmS00d/wordle-clone/README.md

 This is a simple implementation of Wordle.

-To use the clone head to [Wordle Clone](https://wordle-clone-peach-zeta.vercel.app/)
+To use the clone, head to [Wordle Clone](https://wordle-clone-peach-zeta.vercel.app/)

 Please visit offical [Wordle](https://www.nytimes.com/games/wordle/index.html) for more information.